MapsPeople/docs/src/map/map-styling/display-settings-ios.md

 }
 ```

-Define an objective-c method `toggleDisplaySettingsForType()` that will receive events from your `typeDisplayButton`, swap current selected state for button and toggle the display settings for the type.
+Define an objective-c method `toggleDisplaySettingsForType()` that will receive events from your `typeDisplayButton`, swap current selected state for button and toggle the display rules for the type.

 ```swift
 @objc func toggleDisplaySettingsForType(sender:UIButton) {